-This Act extended the limitation period for claims for death or injury caused by asbestos-related diseases.
+16. This Act extended the limitation period for claims for death or injury caused by asbestos-related diseases.
 It did not implement the wider reforms recommended by the Commission.
-Whilst there is now one general limitation period of 6 years for an action on any cause of action with the possibility of extension by the courts, the

-Whilst there is now one general limitation period of 6 years for an action on any cause of action with the possibility of extension by the courts, the statute also retains exceptional limitation periods for particular causes of action.
+17. Whilst there is now one general limitation period of 6 years for an action on any cause of action with the possibility of extension by the courts, the statute also retains exceptional limitation periods for particular causes of action.
 In addition, the point at which the cause of action accrues still differs for different causes of action.
 As such, many of the complexities associated with the lack of uniformity between causes of actions outlined by the Commission's report remains to be addressed.
-In September 1992 the Working Party on the Integrated Building Act reported to the Minister for Local Government in respect of a proposed Western